Table of Contents

 Is Acetal and Delrin the Same Thing?

-The main difference between common acetyl plastics and Delrin, is that Delrin is composed as a homopolymer, or, in other words, it has a uniform crystalline structure compared to other acetal plastics that incorporate multiple subunits.
+The main difference between common acetal plastics and Delrin, is that Delrin is composed as a homopolymer, or, in other words, it has a uniform crystalline structure compared to other acetal plastics that incorporate multiple subunits.

 This leads to several differences between these two materials, for example: